-California Penal Code § 602.5 PC defines aggravated trespass, which is entering or remaining in a home without permission while the resident or guest is there.
-A misdemeanor, aggravated trespass carries up to 1 year in jail and/or up to $1,000 in fines.
+California Penal Code § 602.5 PC defines the crime of aggravated trespass, which is entering or remaining in a home without permission while the resident or guest is there.
+Aggravated trespass is a misdemeanor carrying up to 1 year in jail and/or up to $1,000 in fines.

 The full text of the statute reads as follows: